 Bigger bass don't like to exert a whole lot of energy to feed.
 So they wont go after a bunch of small bait fish.
 They prefer to pick on big prey with some size.

-Trout colored wake baits are popular amongst bass anglers, and big largemouth bass love them too.
+Trout colored wake baits are popular among bass anglers, and big largemouth bass love them too.
 Many are fished on top of the waters surface, while others are sub surface.
 Most are jointed to give a more realistic presentation.
 Some of them, when fished properly, will act so life like that they can be manipulated to turn around as if they are looking back at its predator.

 Other popular lures known to attract large bass are the jig 'n pig, brush hogs, snake lures, and 10 inch power worms.
 The power worms are one of my favorites to use.
 Although I get quite a few smaller fish hitting those which is always fun, the big ones just crush it.
 They go for the head like they are trying to kill it.
 Awesome stuff!
 The colors I usually prefer to use are the junebug or the black with blue tail.
 But, it really depends on the water clarity and weather conditions.